Stray bullets from Syria kill two in Turkish border town

 The incident, which took place on Tuesday, underscores growing concern that Syria’s more than two-year-old civil war is dragging in neighboring states.

-Kurdish fighters have been battling Islamist rebels in Ras al-Ain since Tuesday.
-Ceylanpinar is only meters (yards) across the frontier.
+Kurdish fighters have been battling Islamist anti-government rebels in Ras al-Ain since Tuesday.
+Ceylanpinar sits only meters across the frontier from Ras al-Ain.

-The boy underwent surgery after being hit in the head by a bullet, but died of his wounds on Wednesday.
+Health officials said earlier that the boy was undergoing surgery after being hit in the head by a bullet, but later confirmed he had died of his wounds on Wednesday.
 Security sources said clashes were still ongoing.

+The Turkish military said a local government official had been lightly wounded by one bullet but made no mention of any other casualties.

 Turkish troops have stepped up return fire into Syria in recent weeks due to what officials have said was heightened tension along the border and increased activity by smugglers, many of them armed.